Script for configuring ClamAV server on Fedora

 The script is available from github.
 It can create or remove an individual instance of clamav-server using a specific username and port (if you want to specify them, else it defaults to clamav on port 3310).
 The script will also install any required packages, if you don’t already have them on the system.

-8 Responses to “Script for configuring ClamAV server on Fedora”
+10 thoughts on “Script for configuring ClamAV server on Fedora

 Cheers,